Bachelor of Liberal Arts Degree Program

 - Apply to the program.
 While completing your third degree course, you submit the admission application.
 We have application cycles in the fall, spring, and summer.

 - Continue your studies, online and on campus.
 As you progress through the program, you can choose from courses offered online and on campus, year round in the fall, spring, or summer.
 To fully experience Harvard, you are required to complete at least 16 credits (ordinarily four courses) on campus.
 Intensive three-week and weekend options available.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Bachelor of Liberal Arts (ALB) in Extension Studies.

 Affordability is core to our mission.
-Our 2020–21 undergraduate tuition is $1,880 per 4-credit course (an exception applies to courses in digital media and computer science, for which tuition is $2,840).
+Our 2020–21 undergraduate tuition is $1,880 per 4-credit course.
 To keep the path to admission affordable, three specific degree courses are offered for $1,000 each.

 At the 2020–21 rate, the total tuition cost of earning the full undergraduate degree is $60,160.
 If you're transferring in 64 credits, the total tuition cost is $30,080.